By: Natalie Elmhurst

 The most popular window coverings for sliding glass doors and large windows are vertical blinds.
 Vertical blinds have a side-to-side operation, ideal for doors and large openings.
 The slats are also typically made of vinyl and PVC, which are easy to clean and maintain.

 No, the window treatments don't need side-to-side operation.
-Solar shades and roller shades are popular alternatives that work well with sliding glass doors.
+Solar shades and roller shades for sliding glass doors are popular alternatives that work well for sliding glass doors.
 If it’s a sliding glass door you use frequently, consider motorizing the window coverings, so you can easily open and close them with a click of a button.

-Two popular alternatives to drapes are vertical blinds and vertical cellular shades.
+Two popular alternatives to curtains for sliding glass doors are vertical blinds and vertical cellular shades.
 Both window coverings have a side-to-side operation and are incredibly versatile.